galacticstudios/KiCadVerilog/README.md

 Multiple symbols may have VerilogModulePort fields, and the port list will contain all the wires from all the fields.
 There is no way to control the order those ports are defined.

 In KiCad, each pin has a type, e.g. input, output, passive, unspecified, etc. KV uses this when generating the port type.
 KiCad input, output, and bidirectional pin types result in Verilog input, output, and inout port types, respectively.
 All other KiCad pin types result in a Verilog inout port type.

-### Putting It All Together

-Typically, the way you'll go about writing Verilog is this:

-- Write (or find on the web) a Verilog module implementing the behavior of each component in your schematic.
-Put these modules in one or more include files.

-- Export a netlist of your schematic from KiCad, run KiCadVerilog on it, and open the generated Verilog in a text editor.

-- For each module in the generated code, write a single line instantiation of the module that implements that component's behavior.
-Notice that if you use the same component multiple times, e.g. you have multiple 7402 quad NOR gates in your design, the instantiations of them will all be the same, so you can just copy and paste.

-- Go back to KiCad and bring up the symbol properties for each component.
-Create a VerilogInclude field and enter the name of the include file that has the implementation for that component.
-Create a VerilogCode field, and copy and paste the instantiation you wrote.

-- Re-export the netlist and run KiCadVerilog on it.
-You should now have a file ready for Verilog simulation.

 ### Errors and Warnings